 What is VAWA?

 The Violence Against Women Act, known as VAWA, was established in order for immigrant victims of substantial physical, mental, emotional and domestic abuse who were the spouse, children or parent of a United States citizen or lawful permanent resident to get help and self-petition to receive a green card without relying on the abusive relative to petition them for immigration benefits.
 This immigration application allows victims of abuse to seek both safety and independence from their abuser, who does not get notified about the filing.
 The VAWA provisions, which apply equally to women and men, are permanent and do not require congressional reauthorization.
+To learn more here about domestic violence crime.

 What are the requirements to apply for VAWA?